 No one likes paperwork, especially legal paperwork.
-For this reason many farm leases are agreed in the pub (at least before social distancing) between neighbours or family members, with a handshake and a ‘she’ll be right’ attitude.
+For this reason many farm leases are agreed in the pub between neighbours or family members, with a handshake and a ‘she’ll be right’ attitude.
 Unfortunately, uncertainty and misunderstanding invariably creep in.

 At the risk of being a Debbie Downer, an informal farm lease is usually unenforceable, creates unnecessary confusion, and can lead to an expensive court case when the property is sold or inherited.
 To top it all off, an undocumented arrangement is also likely to bring you into conflict with the Tax Man.